-After qualifying as a lawyer, Christopher worked in the City for a number of years before succumbing to his passion for travel.
-An overland expedition across Africa was followed by several years coordinating trips and guiding in Europe, Africa and Asia.
-He then subsequently joined a leading long-haul tour operator, concentrating on itineraries to New Zealand, Australia and the South Pacific; he joined Audley when the Australasia program was launched in 2005.
+After qualifying as a lawyer, Christopher worked in the City of London for a number of years before succumbing to his passion for travel.
+An overland expedition across Africa was followed by several years of co-ordinating trips and guiding in Europe, Africa and Asia.
+Subsequently, he joined a leading long-haul tour operator, concentrating on itineraries to New Zealand, Australia and the South Pacific, and joined Audley Travel when the Australasia programme was launched in 2005.

-He has made several trips to New Zealand, Australia, the Cook Islands and French Polynesia, visiting many of Audley's preferred properties and experienced a wide variety of our most popular tours.
+Christopher has made several trips to New Zealand, Australia, The Cook Islands, Fiji and French Polynesia, where he has visited many of Audley's preferred properties and experienced a wide variety of our most popular activities.

-Outside of work he took up cycling again in 2013 after a chance bike ride in New Zealand's Nelson Bay rekindled his love for his first sporting passion.
-Lately he's fulfilled a long-held ambition and heli-cycled on the mountains around Wanaka, negotiating snow, ice and rivers on one remarkable day.
+Chris took up cycling again in 2013 after a bike ride in Nelson Bay rekindled his love for his first sporting passion.
+More recently, Chris fulfilled a long-held ambition and heli-cycled on the mountains around Wanaka, negotiating snow, ice and rivers on one remarkable day.

 I'll never forget when…

 I first visited Mount Cook National Park at the end of a very long and tiring five-week tour of New Zealand.
 I’d seen all the most magnificent landscapes, tried the world-class food and wine, and flown over the peaks and valleys of the North and South Islands to such an extent that it would have been easy for this region to disappoint.
 To my surprise, the country saved its greatest display until last.
 There is only one large hotel in the park, but the view of Mount Cook under a full moon, seen from its wing rooms is my most memorable from a hotel anywhere in the world.
 I had to pinch myself every time I opened the curtains.
 The glacier valley walks and scenic flights are a superb bonus, but on a fine day just sit on the café balcony and wonder at the striking views.